societyhurts/Invidiousify/README.md

 # Invidiousify

-**Invidiousify** is a userscript created to do one simple task to replace links with Invidious
+**Invidiousify** is a userscript created to do one simple task, replace links with Invidious.

 ## Installation